Stephen Furst: Directing and producing

-Furst wrote a letter, later published in Variety, criticizing the Academy's portrayal of its own members as racist and resistant to diversity and suggested the Academy's response to the 2016 #OscarsSoWhite was ageist and sexist.
-He suggested that most members of the Academy do not watch the films nominated for awards, and that the Academy should start by ensuring those who vote have watched the films.

 Personal life

 Furst was married to entertainment lawyer Lorraine Wright from 1976 until his death.
 The couple had two sons, both of whom are in the entertainment business.
 His older son Nathan (born 1978) is a television and film composer, while his younger son Griff (born 1981) is an actor, director and musician.

 Both of Furst's parents died from complications of diabetes.
-Shortly after his father's death, Furst, too, was diagnosed with type 2 diabetes at age 17.
+Shortly after his father's death, Furst was diagnosed with type 2 diabetes at age 17.
 He reached a weight of 320 pounds and had uncontrolled type 2 diabetes by the age of 40.
 After almost needing to have his left foot amputated due to diabetes complications in 1996, Furst reduced his weight from 260 lbs to 175 lbs.

-Starting in June 2006, Furst co-hosted the Renal Support Network's webcast "KidneyTalk" with Lori Hartwell.
+Starting in June 2006, Furst co-hosted the Renal Support Network's webcast Kidney Talk with Lori Hartwell.
 He became a spokesperson for the American Diabetes Association and authored the book Confessions of a Couch Potato.
 As a celebrity spokesperson for the American Heart Association, Furst said, "I thought I was more powerful than the disease of diabetes, but in reality, I was letting it take control of me.
 Now, I've decided to take control of my life."